Methodology

 Some Official Statistics Tables summarise parents’ responses to questions eliciting continuous data; for instance, the number of hours of childcare used per week (see Table 1.12 in the Official Statistics Tables) and the amount paid for childcare per week (see Table 4.6 in the Official Statistics Tables).
 For these data, both median and mean values are included in the data tables, but median values are reported in the Report as they are less influenced by extreme values and are therefore considered a more appropriate measure of central tendency.
 It should be noted that ‘outlier’ values, those identified as being either impossible or suspect responses, were removed from the dataset prior to data analysis.
 As such, the extreme values which remain can be considered as valid responses which lie at the far ends of their respective distributions.

 Where significance testing has been conducted on continuous data, this has been carried out using mean values rather than medians.
 This is because the continuous data is subject to ‘rounding’ by respondents, for instance where payments are rounded to the nearest ten pounds, or where times are rounded to the nearest half hour; this rounding can result in similar median values where the underlying distributions are quite different, and testing for differences between means is more appropriate in these instances as it takes the entire distribution into account.
-It should be noted however that although mean values are more influenced than median values by extreme values, significance testing on mean values accounts for extreme values by widening the standard error of the mean, which is used in the calculation of the test statistic, thereby reducing the likelihood of finding a significant result.
+However, although mean values are more influenced than median values by extreme values, significance testing on mean values accounts for extreme values by widening the standard error of the mean, which is used in the calculation of the test statistic, thereby reducing the likelihood of finding a significant result.
 As such, it is not the case that a significant change will be reported between years or between sub-groups simply due to a small number of respondents reporting an extreme value on a continuous variable.

 Statistical significance